chrisnoonan98675/site/xl-deploy/how-to/preview-the-deployment-plan.markdown

 weight: 186
 ---

-When you set up an initial deployment, an upgrade, or an undeployment, you can use the Preview option to view the deployment plan that XL Deploy generated based on the deployment configuration.
+When you set up an initial deployment, an update, or an undeployment, you can use the Preview option to view the deployment plan that XL Deploy generated based on the deployment configuration.
 As you map deployables to containers in the deployment configuration, the Preview will update and show changes to the plan.

-#Preview the deployment plan using the XL Deploy default GUI
+## Preview the deployment plan using the default GUI

 To open the Preview pane from the Explorer, click **Preview**.
 You can view the steps in the deployment plan.
+Click the arrow icon on the **Deploy** button and select **Modify plan** if you want to adjust the deployment plan by skipping steps or inserting pauses.

+{% comment %}
+Not yet in default GUI

-## Match steps in the plan to deployeds
+### Match steps in the plan to deployeds

 To see which steps in the deployment plan are related to a specific [deployed], click the deployed.
 To see which deployed is related to a specific step, click the step.